Horgemend History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Horgemend research.
-Another 86 words (6 lines of text) covering the years 1273, 1292, 1536, 1610, 1593, 1597, 1601 and 1604 are included under the topic Early Horgemend History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1589, 1593, 1536, 1610, 1593, 1597, 1601, 1604 and 1689 are included under the topic Early Horgemend History in all our PDF Extended History products and printed products wherever possible.

 Horgemend Spelling Variations